skipcriative/RC_cardapio/readme.md

 The application will be available at `http://localhost:5000`.

+---

 ## API Documentation

 Swagger documentation is available at `http://localhost:5000/apidocs`.
 It provides a UI to test all the endpoints and see the expected request and response formats.

+---

 ## Endpoints

 ### Product Endpoints

 - **Create Product**: `POST /products`
+  - Accepts optional image file uploads, stores the image in AWS S3, and saves the public URL.
 - **Get All Products**: `GET /products`
+  - Includes the public image URL in the response.
 - **Get Product by ID**: `GET /products/<id>`
+  - Includes the public image URL in the response.
 - **Update Product**: `PUT /products/<id>`
+  - Allows updating the product image.
 - **Delete Product**: `DELETE /products/<id>`

 ### Category Endpoints